Grichuk breaks tie in 8th, Blue Jays beat Orioles 5-4

 Bo Bichette singled off Dillon Tate (0-5) to begin the eighth and Teoscar Hernández was hit by a pitch.
 Both runners advanced on Alejandro Kirk’s deep fly to center before Marcos Diplán came on to face Grichuk, who knocked in Bichette with a fly ball to center.
 Hernández was thrown out trying to advance to third.

+“I felt like Diplán had a better chance of punching out Grichuk,” Orioles manager Brandon Hyde said.
+“He got the fastball up, Grichuk just got enough of it to get it far enough into the outfield.”

 Semien opened the scoring with a one-out homer in the first, his 33rd.
+That matches his career high, set in 2019.

 Blue Jays left-hander Steven Matz helped the Orioles take the lead by issuing back-to-back walks with the bases loaded in the second.